levavft-eam/The-Premian-AI-API/README.md

 10. Copy the '.env' file manually from a different installation, as it can't be commited to git (sensitive information).
 Make sure to put it directly inside The-Premian-AI-API.

-If you're running this repository:
+If you're running this repository in development (debug) mode:

 1. Activate the conda environment by running: conda activate the-premium-ai-api
-2.
+2. Run in development (debug) mode with: flask --app src/app.py run